 GEDI nurses have been launched at Princess Alexandra Hospital (PAH), mobile phone at the ready, and skills honed to protect frail and elderly patients from delays in admission for specialist care in our clinical universe.

 Geriatric Emergency Department Initiative (GEDI) champion Dr Terry Nash, said specialised care for elderly patients is an ever-evolving service at the PAH.

 “Various initiatives for older patients already exist at PAH such as CARE-PACT and CHIP nurse teams; however, the GEDI program offers us the opportunity to build on this.

-“The GEDI team includes a clinical nurse, doctor, geriatrician, pharmacist, physiotherapist, occupational therapist and a designated educator who will continue to roll out this improved geriatric care pathway throughout the hospital admission,” he said.
+“The GEDI team includes a clinical nurse, doctor, geriatrician, pharmacist and a designated educator who will continue to roll out this improved geriatric care pathway throughout the hospital admission,” he said.

 “Our GEDI geriatrician is also providing access to a hot-clinic two days a week at the PAH.”